archisvaze/capstone-2-backend/Readme.md

 - 11:50am - worked on UI for previous consultations, now working on cancelling a consultation
 - 2:13pm - added calendar to doctors page. consultations show when clicked on a date.

+- 4:30pm - ENCOUNTERED A MASSIVE BUG when I installed a random 3rd party component called "react-modern-calendar-datepicker" and it comepletely broke my app without actually showing any proper errors.
+So, I had to spend hours trying to debug.
+Fortunately I found the culprit and removed the package.
+Then I had to reimpliment another calendar component called react-calendar.
+This one is working correctly eventhough I had to rewrite some code.